matthewhillary/parkrun/README.md

 <!-- badges: end -->

-The goal of parkrun is to scrape the family parkrun results.
+The goal of parkrun is to scrape the family parkrun results and display the results on github pages [here](https://matthewhillary.github.io/parkrun/).

 # Installation

-I couldn't scrape the results with {rvest} so this project uses python (selenium).
-There is a dependency on **chromedriver** (`C:\Users\family\chromedriver\chromedriver.exe`) which I downloaded from [here](https://chromedriver.chromium.org/downloads).
-Note that the version of **chromedriver** needs to match the version of the chrome browser.
-You can download the correct version of chromedriver from \`[https://sites.google.com/chromium.org/driver/?pli=1\`](https://sites.google.com/chromium.org/driver/?pli=1`).
-Just delete the old version and replace with the new one you've downloaded.
+This is using a development version (1.0.3.90) of {rvest} so that we can use the new read_html_live().
+The python scripts are no longer needed.

 # To run